Food Recall Lawsuit

 Shredded Coconut Recall for Salmonella

 A Salmonella outbreak that started in Boston and eventually involved 25 people in 9 states prompted a January 2018 recall of shredded coconut.
 Evershing International Trading Company recalled the following: 16 ounces Coconut Tree Brand Frozen Shredded Coconut (Item number 331223, UPC 05216-44081).
-The recalled frozen shredded coconut, packaged in 16-once plastic bags, was distributed to several states: Ohio, Massachusetts, Washington, California, Oklahoma, Illinois, Michigan, New Jersey, New York, Pennsylvania, Oregon, Florida, and Texas.
-This involved products sold from January 3, 2017 through January 3, 2018.
+The recalled frozen shredded coconut, packaged in 16-ounce plastic bags, was distributed to several states: Ohio, Massachusetts, Washington, California, Oklahoma, Illinois, Michigan, New Jersey, New York, Pennsylvania, Oregon, Florida, and Texas.
+This involved products sold from January 3, 2017, through January 3, 2018.